 In this No Fuss video guide, Kevin Smith combines three house plants in a single container.

 First, he plants stately, elegant anthurium, pairing it with feathery fern Nephrolepis.
-He finishes off with a dainty variegated ivy, the white of the foliage providing the perfect foil to the white anthurium flowers.
+He finishes off with a dainty variegated English ivy, the white of the foliage providing the perfect foil to the white anthurium flowers.

 This container scheme is ideal for a cool area without too much direct sunlight, such as a porch.
 Whichever plants you opt for, be sure that they all enjoy the same growing conditions.

 Watch now, for your guide to creating a three-in-one house plant display.